WinnieCIRINO/Movie-Data-Analysis---CWW_Tech_Africa/README.md

 Add a title Movie duration by year of release". an x-axis A label "Release year", and a y-axis label "Duration (min Show the plot.

-10. Provide your answer to the question " Are we certain that movies are getting shorter?" in the form of a string DATA SETS
+10. Provide your answer to the question " Are we certain that movies are getting shorter?" in the form of a string DATA SETS.

+## Access the Dataset
+The dataset used in this analysis can be accessed [here]